-SEVIIN is an Orange County based, online clothing store committed to bringing comfortable, high quality garments to children from 0-3T; and slowly expanding to 4/5T.
+SEVIIN is an Orange County based, online clothing store committed to bringing comfortable, high quality garments to children from 0-3m to 5T.

 I often get asked how I decided on the name "SEVIIN", and it's simple; it came about because the number seven in roman numerals is "VII".
 To some it is just a number, but to me it’s everything!
 Seven letters in their first, middle and last name.
 My two boys, Dalante Donnell Dunklin, Jr. and Dashiel Donnell Dunklin are my miracle babies.
 This number represents positivity, happiness, and perfection; exactly what these boys mean to me.

-For years I’ve dealt with the possibility of not being able to have kids, endometriosis, thyroid disease, pre-term labor, and high risk pregnancies all at the age of 24; which lead me here, dedicating this shop to them because they have been my reason for everything.
+For years I’ve dealt with the possibility of not being able to have kids, endometriosis, thyroid disease, pre-term labor, and high risk pregnancies all at the age of 24 (currently 26); which lead me here, dedicating this shop to them because they have been my reason for everything.

 It is my priority to hand pick and provide nothing but the best quality, comfort, and affordable products for your little ones!